-Who is eligible for an order of protection?
+Who can file for an order of protection?

-Domestic violence victims who have been the victim of certain crimes (listed here) can file for an order of protection against the partner or family member who abused them.
+Domestic violence victims can file for an order of protection against their partner or family member who abused them.
 “Partner” refers to spouses, former spouses, people who have a child in common, and people who have been or are currently in a dating or ongoing intimate relationship with a person of the opposite sex.
 “Family member” refers to mothers, fathers, children, brothers, sisters, and other past or present family members of a household whether these relationships are biological, or through adoption or remarriage.1

-- a partner or family member of a victim of deliberate homicide or mitigated deliberate homicide.3
+- a partner or family member of a victim of deliberate homicide or mitigated deliberate homicide.2

 1 Mont.
 Code § 40-15-102(1)